YarLand/Morse_Code/README.md

 * Translate English to Morse
 * Reverse translation from Morse to English
 * Quiz (Multiple choice or typing the answer)
-* Settings to change the characters used to display Morse code (Default: "-", ".")
+* Settings to change the characters used to display Morse code (Defaults: Dot: ".", Dash: "-", Space: "/")

 ## How to run the project